 Another huge advantage is flexibility as your venture having a limited lifespan and only covering a part of what you do may limit the commitment for both parties and the exposure of the business.

 Risks Associated With Joint Ventures:

 The business plan should be clearly communicated to everyone involved for the venture to work.
-It is only comprehensive research and detailed analysis of the aims and objectives that can set you up for success.
+It is an only comprehensive research and detailed analysis of the aims and objectives that can set you up for success.